openwisp/netengine/docs/source/topics/usage.rst

 ******

-The usage of Netengine module requires it to be installed properly as explained in Install.
+The usage of Netengine module requires it to be installed properly as explained in :ref:`index_reference`.
 If you have an installation under a virtualenv, enter the folder /bin and type::
 source activate
 otherwise (if you have installed globally) just open an editor as bpython and you we are ready to go.